Training and Approach

-Suzannah has been adjunct faculty in the music therapy department at New York University (NYU) for several years, where she continues to act in the capacity of visiting clinical supervisor for music therapy graduate students.
-Suzannah also provides clinical supervision and training for Guided Imagery and Music trainees through The Institute for Music and Consciousness in the USA and The Integrative GIM Training Program in the UK.
-She served as President-Elect and President of the Association for Music and Imagery.
+Suzannah has been adjunct faculty in the music therapy department at New York University (NYU) for many years, as both a teacher, and in the capacity of visiting clinical supervisor for graduate students.
+Suzannah assists in GIM trainings, and provides clinical GIM supervision through Dr. Lisa Summer’s Institute for Music and Consciousness in the USA and The Integrative GIM Training Program in the UK.
+She served as President-Elect and President of the Association for Music and Imagery from 2013-2017.

-For several years Suzannah taught NYU’s Introduction to Music Therapy class for undergraduate and graduate non-majors.
-She has presented her work at conferences and seminars, nationally and internationally, including at EWHA Womens University in Seoul, Korea, Acadia University in Canada, and the European Music Therapy Congress in Oslo, Norway.
+Suzannah has presented her work at conferences and seminars, nationally and internationally, including at EWHA Womens University in Seoul, Korea, Acadia University in Canada, and the European Music Therapy Congress in Oslo, Norway.

 Suzannah is also the author of a number professional publications, most recently highlighting the treatment of trauma utilizing Guided Imagery and Music.